 - Parking lot accidents.
 Many accidents between motorists and bicyclists occur in parking lots.
 A careless driver may pull out of a parking spot too quickly, without checking for a bicyclist.

 - Distracted driving or driving under the influence.
 If a driver is texting while driving, for example, he or she is unlikely to spot a large truck pulling up, let alone a bicycle.
 Meanwhile, a driver under the influence of alcohol or drugs has reduced reaction time and poor motor skills, and is more likely to hit a cyclist.
-In 29 percent of all car-bicycle accidents, either the driver or the cyclist was intoxicated, according to the National Highway Traffic Safety Administration (NHTSA).
+In 29 percent of all car-bicycle crashes, either the driver or the cyclist was intoxicated, according to the National Highway Traffic Safety Administration (NHTSA).

 Common Injuries Suffered by Bicyclists